chandlerpuckett/learning-journal/coders-computer.md

 - first command line argument is also called an ***OPTION***
 - options are used to modify behavior of the command
 - Linux file systems have a hierarchical structure
+- **root** is the very top of the file structure denoted with a (/)
+  - *absolute* paths specify a location in relation to the root directory
+  - *relative* paths specify a location in relation to where we currently are within a system
+    > ***they will not begin with a slash***
+- ***LINUX IS CASE SENSITIVE***
+- space on the command line is how we separate items
+  - using quotes, anything inside double or single is considered a single item
+  - can use an *escape character (\)* to the same effect, it nullifys the special meaning of the character following it